ammarhakim/ammar-simjournal/je/je32/je32-vlasov-test-ptcl.rst

 Note that the fields are not self-consistently coupled to the particles.
 That is, even though the particles move in the specified fields, the currents do not modify the fields.
-Hence, these problems can be considered to belong to the class of "test particle" simulations.
+Hence, these problems can be considered to belong to the class of "test distribution" simulations.

 Uniform time-dependent electric field